Notes about nuclear EMP

 In addition to the above uncertainties, the magnitude of all of the components of a nuclear EMP are dependent upon the strength and orientation of the Earth's magnetic field.
 In general, the strength of the EMP is roughly proportional to the strength of the geomagnetic field.
 The strength of the Earth's magnetic field is much more important than the orientation.
 The Earth's magnetic field varies according to location, and it also varies slowly over time at any particular location.
 Here are some examples of the variation of the Earth's magnetic field at various locations that might be of interest:

 The magnetic field strengths are the total magnetic field strengths in nanoteslas.
 The angle shown in parenthesis is angle of the magnetic field downward direction.
-In general, the larger the downward direction, the greater the effects of the E3 component at ground level.
-The influence of the downward tilt on the fast E1 pulse is much more complicated, but when there is less downward tilt, the intensity of the EMP tends to be more symmetrical around the detonation point.
+The influence of the downward tilt on the fast E1 pulse is quite complicated, but when there is less downward tilt, the intensity of the EMP tends to be more symmetrical around the detonation point.
 The fast E1 pulse will be greatest where the electrons traveling in a direction away from the detonation point penetrate the Earth's magnetic field at a right angle.
 This region is south of the detonation point in the northern hemisphere and north of the detonation point in the southern hemisphere.
 You can see from the table that the total magnetic field was weakest of any of the examples at the Starfish Prime detonation site, and also that the direction of the magnetic field was tilted toward the ground at a relatively shallow angle in comparison to many likely EMP targets.

 From the best information that I can find, the total strength of the Earth's magnetic field at the detonation point of Soviet Test 184 in 1962 was very close to 46,900 nT.
 There are a lot of uncertainties about the exact detonation points of Tests 187 and 195, although they were in the same general area.